Blog: How Tos

 - Toaster oven/heatgun.
 Get the whole board hot and smack it on something hard to get all components off.

-- Retronix – a company we work with can remove devices.
+- Retronix – are great at rework and device removal.
 If it is fiddly or damaging the device will be expensive, get the professionals to do it.
+Better to spend a few £ getting rework done than risk trashing a board or component. http://www.retronix.com/.

 After chips are desoldered, they often need cleaning.
 Use extra flux and solder wick.
 Careful not to damage pins or landing pads.